matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

   _partition-while_ are examples.
 ```

-We will talk about what that does, or how that gets used.
+So we will talk about what that does, or how that gets used.
 If the
-process itself, if the overall job has finished, it has exhausted
+process itself, if the overall job has finished, if it has exhausted
-input or it has a notion of being finished -- this is not bailing out
+input, or it has a notion of being finished -- this is not bailing
--- this is like there is nothing more to do.
-There is no more input
+out; this is like there is nothing more to do; there is no more input
-ordinarily.
-It must call a completion operation exactly once on the
+ordinarily -- it must call a completion operation exactly once on the
 accumulated value.
 So there is no more inputs, I am going call you
 once with no input.
 Do whatever you want.